 Within 6 months of Cleopatra’s rescue, several more hound lovers had gotten on board.
 With a growing dedicated team, BHRSC received 501(c)3 non-profit status in 1998.
 BHRSC has been successful in the mission to rescue needy hounds ever since.

-In 2016 we took in 110 hounds and successfully adopted out 108 of them, for an adoption rate of 98%!
+In 2018 we took in 94 hounds and adopted 87 of them for an adoption rate of 93%!